rsalunga29/dog_cat_classifier_cnn/README.md

 To change the number of epochs*, open `train.py` and edit the `n_epoch` parameter on *line 51*

 *an epoch refers to one cycle through the full training dataset.

+### Notes
+I'm satisfied with what I've accomplished so far, there are lots of rooms for improvement specially on the accuracy.
+However, I plan on moving into Tensorflow 2.0 and Keras in the next few weeks/months, as suggested by many.
+So this will be my only TFLearn project.